sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

  * Board of Directors - William Stein (chair), David Joyner, ...
    * Topics for the board:
      * Bylaws (Should we require a student member on the board?
 What are our priorities?
 How should the treasurer work?
-Should the board members have official duties - if so, what? ...)
+Should the board members have official duties - if so, what (liason to the AG?, Foundation webmaster/secretary?, ...)
+     * The relationship between the SAGE Foundation and the UW.
      * They do have a section on cafepress.com with "Axiom Gear" where some money goes to the Axiom Foundation.
 What do you think of "SAGE Gear" on cafepress.com?
      * Should we create and distribute SAGE educational videos?
+     * SD3 planning
      * ...

 == Treasurer ==